-In celebration of Women’s History month, this is the third post in a series by guest blogger Kim Reynolds (Curator of Manuscripts) focusing on BPL's special collections featuring notable 19th century American women.
+In celebration of Women’s History month, this is the third post in a series by blogger Kim Reynolds (Curator of Manuscripts) focusing on BPL's special collections featuring notable 19th century American women.

 Poet Emily Dickinson (1830-1886) was born in Amherst, Massachusetts in the family home known as Homestead.
 From a prominent family, Dickinson attended Amherst Academy for seven years.
 There, she studied English and classical literature, Latin, history, and science.
 At the age of sixteen, Dickinson enrolled at Mount Holyoke Female Seminary but stayed for only ten months before returning home.
 For the next forty years, she would lead an increasingly private life, rarely leaving Homestead and her familiar surroundings.